ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 This also lets the user copy and move content, as well as add new Locations to a Content item (but not remove them).

+## Move content

+To move content to another Location or move the Subtree, the user must have the following Policy:

+- `content/create` - on the source tree
+- `content/manage_locations` - on the target tree

 ## Remove content

 To send content to Trash, the User needs to have the `content/remove` Policy.